harvard-lil/website-static/app/_posts/2023-11-28-disruptive-innovation-in-libraries.md

 *I was asked to give a talk on the subject of “disruptive innovation in libraries,” which isn’t necessarily the phrase I would choose to describe our work, but I enjoyed using that lens to explore the changes all libraries are going through.*

-*If you want to skip ahead, [Part 1](#christopher-langdell) explores the disruptive changes libraries are experiencing with the arrival of the internet over the last forty years; [Part 2](#escaping-the-trap-adopting-a-new-mission) proposes a new mission for libraries in reweaving cultural memory for the internet age; and [Part 3](#how-to-build-an-innovation-team--what-i-know-so-far) outlines what I’ve learned so far about leading “disruptive innovation” within large, established institutions.*
+*If you want to skip around, [Part 1](#christopher-langdell) explores the disruptive changes libraries are experiencing with the arrival of the internet over the last forty years; [Part 2](#escaping-the-trap-adopting-a-new-mission) proposes a new mission for libraries in reweaving cultural memory for the internet age; and [Part 3](#how-to-build-an-innovation-team--what-i-know-so-far) outlines what I’ve learned so far about leading “disruptive innovation” within large, established institutions.*

 When I think about disruptive innovation in libraries I think about two stories.